Heresy in Christianity: Ecumenical councils

-Not all of these Councils have been universally recognised as ecumenical.

-In addition, the Catholic Church has convened numerous other councils which it deems as having the same authority, making a total of twenty-one Ecumenical Councils recognised by the Catholic Church.
+Not all these Councils have been universally recognised as ecumenical.
+In addition, the Catholic Church has convened numerous other councils that it deems have the same authority, making a total of twenty-one Ecumenical Councils recognised by the Catholic Church.

 The Assyrian Church of the East accepts only the first two, and Oriental Orthodoxy only three.
 Pope Sergius I rejected the Quinisext Council of 692 (see also Pentarchy).
-The Fourth Council of Constantinople of 869–870 and 879–880 is disputed by Catholicism and Eastern Orthodoxy.
+The Fourth Council of Constantinople of 869–870 and 879–880 are disputed by Catholicism and Eastern Orthodoxy.

 Present-day nontrinitarians, such as Unitarians, Latter-day Saints and other Mormons, and Jehovah's Witnesses, reject all seven Councils.

 Some Eastern Orthodox consider the following council to be ecumenical, although this is not universally agreed upon: